 |AI safety (filter this donor)||1||1||3,484.80||3,484.80|

-Skipping spending graph as there is fewer than one year’s worth of donations.
+Skipping spending graph as there is at most one year’s worth of donations.

 If you hover over a cell for a given subcause area and year, you will get a tooltip with the number of donees and the number of donations.